 Text by the German Presidency of the Alpine Convention (2015-2016)

 The Federal Republic of Germany held the Presidency of the Alpine Convention in 2015 and 2016.
 Germany’s Presidency came to an end with the XIV Alpine Conference on 13 October 2016, when the Presidency was handed over to Austria.
-The German Presidency was organised jointly by the Federal Government and the Free State of Bavaria, the only German state in the perimeter of the Alpine Convention.
+The German Presidency was organised jointly by the Federal Republic of Germany and the Free State of Bavaria, the only German state in the perimeter of the Alpine Convention.

 On the basis of the Framework Convention, its Protocols and Declarationsand in accord with the Multi-Annual Work Programme 2011-2016, Germany made a tangible contribution to conserving and developing the unique natural and cultural landscape of the Alps in the period 2015-2016, working closely with Contracting Parties, observers, civil society, Alpine networks and the Permanent Secretariat.